 Microservice applications consist of small, scalable and independently controlled services that communicate with each other through standard protocols and well-defined interfaces.

 You can write your own microservice in any language.
-To date are available this template: NodeJS and Java.

 Each microservice must expose the swagger documentation route